Agreement reached in hospital system vaccination lawsuit

 A 2021 lawsuit brought by the state attorney general against Ascension St. John Health System regarding its COVID-19 employee vaccination requirement has been dismissed.

-Former Attorney Gen. John O’Connor announced Friday that a deal had been reached to end a lawsuit with Ascension St. John that was filed under the state’s Anti-Discrimination Act.
+Former Attorney General John O’Connor announced Friday that a deal had been reached to end a lawsuit with Ascension St. John that was filed under the state’s Anti-Discrimination Act.

 “In defending the religious freedoms of our health care heroes, our job is to ensure that Oklahomans’ civil rights are upheld, and they are made whole,” said O’Connor in a statement.
 “And we are pleased that St. John Health System has agreed to take the measures necessary to make that happen.”